 What is Outside of my Control?

-Oftentimes, factors outside of your control force a chance of direction.
+Oftentimes, factors outside of your control force a change of direction.
 The only thing you can do when this happens is ensure that your reactions appropriately shift.
 This is true in business and in everyday personal life, and you can learn a lot from your reaction to outside influences.

 What Could I Have Controlled?